instigation/TDDPractice3Match/README.md

 # TDDPractice3Match
-3-match game implemented in Unreal Engine 4 to practice TDD
+3-match game implemented in Unreal Engine 4 to practice TDD.
+Since this project is intended to prove a point that unit testing is feasible and meaningful in game development, only the core features of a 3-match game are implemented.
+This means features such as options, ads, menus are not implemented.

+# Demo
+Check out the demo.mp4 file.

 # Credit (sprites)
 * candies: Code Inferno Games - codeinferno.com (https://opengameart.org/content/candy-match-3-animated-spinning-sprites)